-“Your mats are working like crazy.
-Our little roll, by the time we were done rolling it out, was already hundreds of square miles wide in all directions.
-It’s like a hungry little dust devil that’s devouring everything in sight,” he shouts gleefully.
+“Your mats are working like crazy!
+I guess you know by now.
+By the time we were done rolling it out, it was already hundreds of square miles in all directions.
+It’s like a hungry little beast devouring everything in sight,” he shouts gleefully.

-Brett tries his best to remain his humble best, but this does appear to be a major win.
+Brett tries hard to remain his humble best, but this does appear to be a major win.
 He likes winning.
 He likes Bailey even more.

-“We’ve been recording the landscape as we’ve picked you all up, Alvin.
+“We’ve been watching the landscape as we’ve picked you all up, Alvin.
 It’s spread out overnight to what we think is millions of square miles,” Littleton informs him.

 “It looks like you’ve done it, kid,” Major Alvindorf shouts in Brett’s ear trying to distract him away from Bailey’s affections.

 “I guess.
 A million square miles already?
-That’s almost too good to be true,” Brett replies, humbly.
+That’s almost too good to be true,” Brett replies.

 “K-9, helped.
 Hey, I forgot all about him.
 He wants to show us something.
 Remember, Brett?
 Where is he?”
 Bailey asks, concerned.

-“He’s safely on board the Intrepid and following us,” Littleton replies from his chair.
+“He’s on the Intrepid and following us,” Littleton replies from his chair.

 “Yes, I remember.
 Before we head for home guys and gals, we have to make one more stop.
 I don’t think it will take long,” Brett explains to the others who suddenly show some concern.

 “K-9, we’ve picked up all the crews.
-It’s time to take us to the DNA Depository,” Brett says into his com-link.
+It’s time for you to take us to the DNA Depository,” Brett says into his com-link.

 ‘Finally,’ I think to myself.